kaiorosa1/100-days-of-code/r1-log.md

 Today was most fixing the bugs when I was transitioning through the pages with the arrows in the keyboard.
 I'm following a React tutorial and I've watched a few of them.

+### R1D97

+I have added the spanish version of my portfolio page.
+I don't have a button to switch it to spanish but it's almost functional.
+I've reviewed more React.

+### R1D98

+I have worked on my portfolio and even wrote in the about me section.
+I've watched some React Tutorials.

+### R1D99

+I've changed my portfolio.
+I've watched a tutorial on Express.
+I'm not deviating from learning React I was very curious about creating a Node App.
+I also watched some React tutorials.

+### R1D100

+I've made the first refactoring on Rodrigo's portfolio code.
+I've watched some React tutorials.